Supervisor – Lt. Taylor Holba #92

-Sgt.
+Lt.
 Taylor Holba began his law enforcement career in 2008 at the Burlington County Sheriff’s Department.
 In 2012 he became a member of the Burlington Township Police Department.
-Prior to his career in law enforcement, Sgt.
+Prior to his career in law enforcement, Lt.
 Holba was a Sergeant in the NJ Air National Guard (2001-2013).
-Sgt.
+Lt.
 Holba was assigned to the Patrol Bureau from 2012 to 2019.
 During that time, he was a member of the Traffic Safety Unit and Adopt a Cop Program as well as a Field Training Officer.
 In 2019, he was promoted to the rank of Sergeant and served as a supervisor for 3 years in the Patrol Bureau prior to his assignment to the Professional Standards Bureau.
-Sgt.
-Holba is a Firearms Instructor and supervises the Firearms Unit.
-Sgt.
+In July 2023, he was promoted to the rank of Lieutenant.
+Lt.
+Holba is also a Firearms Instructor and supervises the Firearms Unit.
+Lt.
 Holba was formerly the President of Burlington Township FOP Lodge #84.
-He currently serves as the FOP Vice President.

-The Firearms Unit is comprised of 1 Sergeant, 3 Patrol Officers, and 1 Detective.
+The Firearms Unit is comprised of 1 Lieutenant and 4 Patrol Officers.
 The members of the unit are all certified Firearms Instructors for Handguns, Shotguns and Patrol Rifles.
 The unit is tasked with training and qualifying all members of the department biannually in each of the weapons.
 Two members of the Firearms Unit are also the department's certified armorers.
 They are responsible for maintenance and repairs on the department issued weapons.

 Training & Duty Weapons